Torre do Tombo National Archive: History

 In 1982, a public tender was issued for the construction of the new Torre do Tombo archive building, and was won by the Ateliers Associados, represented by Arsénio Raposo Cordeiro, with M. Sheppard Cruz and A.N. de Almeida.
 The cornerstone was laid in 1985, in an official ceremony.
-The sculptor José Aurélio was invited to sculpt the gargoyles in 1987, which completed between 1988-1990 (in conjunction with mason José Rodrigues and builder Júlio Mesão.
+The sculptor José Aurélio was invited to sculpt the gargoyles in 1987, which completed between 1988 and 1990 (in conjunction with mason José Rodrigues and builder Júlio Mesão.

 The actual building was projected by architect Arsénio Cordeiro, in collaboration with architect António Barreiros Ferreira.
 It was inaugurated in 1990, and purposely built to receive the National Archive, whose vast collection had been archived since 1757 in the Monastery of São Bento da Saúde (today the São Bento Palace.
 The new archive inherited the name of the former Moorish tower of the Castle of São Jorge where documents from the kingdom were warehoused since 1378.

 Before its inauguration on 21 December 1990, the archive that remained at the former-monastery was transferred to the new building.

 On 22 December 2010, the DRCLVTejo proposed classifying the building as a municipal property of interest, which was supported by the director of the IGESPAR.
 On 17 May 2011, an announcement was published regarding the process to classify the building, and by August, a formal request to make the building a municipal property of interest was formalized by DRCLVTejo.
 The National Council for Culture decided on 10 October 2011, that a classification was warranted, and provided their support.
 On 30 November 2011, a decision on the classification of this building was approved, and a Special Protection Zone was established.